 Collaborative working style and interpersonal communication skills

-Any combination of formal training/education and experience that demonstrates the ability to perform position duties
+Any combination of formal training/education and experience that demonstrates the ability to meaningfully contribute to the team

 Duties and Responsibilities: